-The Zimbabwe hyperinflation of 2008 - 2009 is just the most recent example of an irresponsible government destroying its currency.
+The Zimbabwean dollar hyperinflation of 2008 - 2009 is just the most recent example of an irresponsible government destroying its currency.
 In truth, no fiat currency has ever survived long term.
-This beautiful frame highlights the risks associated with saving in paper money as well as essential nature of precious metal as a store of value.
+This beautiful frame highlights the risks associated with saving paper money as well as the essential nature of precious metal as a store of value.
 It can never become worthless.
 Therefore the hyperinflation that led to the collapse of Zimbabwe's currency is something we should never forget.

-Each frame contains a genuine silver American Eagle containing 1 troy ounce of .999 fine silver, as well as an authentic Ten Trillion Dollar Zimbabwe bank note.
+Each frame contains a genuine silver American Eagle containing 1 troy ounce of .999 fine silver bullion, as well as an authentic 100 Million Zimbabwe dollar banknote.
 Each note actually circulated before becoming completely worthless as a medium of exchange and gathered to be sold as a novelty.
-The lustrous pure silver coin is contrasted against the ridiculous Zimbabwe bill and the essential question is posed - Which Has Real Value?
+The lustrous pure silver bullion coin is contrasted against the ridiculous Zimbabwe bill and the essential question is posed - Which Has Real Value?

 The frame is beautifully etched with an image of an impoverished Zimbabwean pushing a wheelbarrow loaded with near-worthless cash, as well as timely and relevant quotes: